Back

 CPAP for the Metabolic Syndrome with OSA

-Obstructive sleep apnea and metabolic syndrome are important risk factors for cardiovascular disease and may act synergistically.
-CPAP therapy is the method of choice for moderate obstructive sleep apnea and may be useful in the treatment of metabolic syndrome or metabolic disorders associated with obstructive sleep apnea.
+Obstructive sleep apnoea and metabolic syndrome are important risk factors for cardiovascular disease and may act synergistically.
+CPAP therapy is the method of choice for moderate obstructive sleep apnoea and may be useful in the treatment of metabolic syndrome or metabolic disorders associated with obstructive sleep apnoea.

 Upper Airway Surgery